 Our new campus has a large, free parking lot that does not require parking stickers or registration.

-For Organizational and Leadership Psychology program students, you will be assigned an advisor in mid-August by the program director.
+For Organizational and Leadership Psychology program students, you will be assigned an advisor by the program director.
 You will receive your advisor's name and contact information via your William James College email address.